MLI-lab/DeCoSearch/README.md

 ### **Attaching Additional Processes**

-To attach more evaluators and samplers:
+You can run the following commands to attach more evaluators and samplers:
 ```sh
 python -m funsearch.attach_evaluators
 python -m funsearch.attach_samplers
 ```

-The attach scripts use the same **command-line arguments** as the main script and can be run in the same execution modes described in the **Installation & Setup** section, with the exception that **RabbitMQ should not be restarted** when attaching additional processes.
+These scripts use the same **command-line arguments** as the main script and can be run in the same execution modes described in the **Installation & Setup** section, with the exception that **RabbitMQ should not be restarted** when attaching additional processes.

 #### **Local Execution**